Rachel's Page

 Abilities

-ジャン拳 is simply the Japanese name of the Paper-Rock-Scissors game.
+ジャン拳 is simply the Japanese name of the Rock-Paper-Scissors game.
 Outside of Dragon Ball, it's also written じゃん拳 and じゃんけん.

 Broken up, refers to wolves; refers to fangs; refers to wind; refers to fists or fighting styles.